wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ###### Examples:

-To initialize a variable of type `json` variable, you can use the following:
+To initialize a variable of type `json`, you can use the following:
 ```ballerina
 "Alex"